Skip to Content

 Honestly, it crossed our minds when we saw our rooms that it was almost too pretty to sleep in.
 Emphasis on almost!
 Aside from their astounding beauty, the rooms are comfortable.

 The facilities are also amazing.
 It has all the usual things that can be expected in a modern hotel…though the limousine service is a nice bonus!
-It also has a fantastic well-stocked gym and a magnificent spa.
+It also has a well-stocked gym and a magnificent spa.
 Oh, my lawd, this spa was something else altogether…Honestly, the W is a gay nirvana!

 02